johannilsson/bakery/README.md

 ## A "Lightweight & Hackable" static site generator &#8211; in other words yet another static site generator.

-Bakery tries to makes it a little bit easier to create web sites while applying a few tricks.
+Bakery tries to make it a little bit easier to create web sites by applying a few tricks.

 Bakery is built in Python based on the following components, [Mustache](http://mustache.github.io/)